patacoing/twitch-removal-headers-bex/README.md

 ## Upcoming Features

-- Enable or disable the disappearance of the chat header/gift banner
+- Enable or disable the disappearance of layouts
-- Attempt to remove the redundant layout every X seconds/minutes

 ## Contribution